lewisnsmith/claude-overtime/README.md

 **claude-overtime** does two things:

 1. **Warns you at ~95% of your hourly token limit** — a desktop notification + terminal banner so you always see it coming.
-2. **`/overtime` command** — saves your current plan, keeps your machine awake with `caffeinate`, and loops automatically to continue your session when the rate limit resets.
+2. **`/overtime` command** — grants temporary unattended permissions, keeps your machine awake with `caffeinate`, and loops automatically to continue your session when the rate limit resets.
+No permission prompts to stall at 3am.

 ---